 How Many Venomous Snakes are in Arizona?

-Arizona is home to a wide range of venomous snakes, more than in most states.
-Some of these snakes can be found elsewhere in the country.
+Arizona is home to a wide range of venomous snakes.
 The following rattlesnakes can be found in Arizona:

 - Sidewinder Rattlesnake (Crotalus cerastes)